RWBuild/package_MurugoAuth_API-Laravel/README.md

 #### 2. Include the following variables in config services file

-First Party application can authenticate via browser without saving user sessions.
+First Party applications can authenticate via browser without saving user sessions.
 In order to achieve that the `disable_user_session` configuration should be set to `true` in the config file.

 ```json